 Since the “User Journey” tests are comprehensive and extensive tests, the numbers are relatively low compared to other tests.
 Especially, “user journey” tests can be created taking into account the most critical “use-case” scenarios.
 The most plausible behavior here is that positive basic scenarios, called “happy-path”, should be run first.

-For an example on kariyer.net, it is an important “user-journey” test for a user to enter the site, login, then search for the “sales representative” keyword and apply to the first job ad successfully.
+For example on kariyer.net, it is an important “user-journey” test for a user to enter the site, log in, then search for the “sales representative” keyword and apply to the first job ad successfully.
 In this “user journey”, opening the site, logging in, making a successful call in the search bar, opening a related announcement page and then submitting the application from this announcement page is covered.
-As you can see here, the broad coverage of the “user journey” tests beneficial in early detection of critical faults in the software development process especially before starting extensive testing.
+As you can see here, the broad coverage of the “user journey” tests beneficial in the early detection of critical faults in the software development process especially before starting extensive testing.
 Unlike User Story tests, user journey tests are not tied to user stories.
 When there are changes introduced by a new user-story, existing user journey tests are updated taking these new changes into account.
 New user stories rarely cause new user journey tests.
 For this to happen, new features must be added to the system.

 7) Risk-Based Testing

 One of the most fundamental objectives of risk-based test techniques is to find the most critical and most important errors as early as possible with lowest cost.
 Risks are the things that we do not know exactly what will happen, but we know the probabilities of what might happen.
 Briefly, they are possible problems.
 When these possibilities are unknown, they are called uncertainties.
 Therefore, we can think of the general definition of the magnitude of the risk is the multiplication of the likelihood of problems and their impact.
 Thus, in risk-based tests, we prioritise and test the most error-prone functionalities.